scrapinghub/portia/docs/getting-started.rst

 .. image:: _static/portia-new-spider.png
     :alt: Newly created sample

 Now that you've created the sample, you can begin :ref:`annotating <what-are-annotations>` the page.
-Annotations link a piece of data n the page to an item field.
+Annotations link a piece of data in the page to an item field.
 You'll notice that you can highlight elements on the page, if you click on it will create a new field to which the element will be extracted.

 Portia will create an :ref:`item <items>` schema from the elements that you annotated and will use it as the data format for the scraped :ref:`items <items>`.